Examples of Unreasonable Behaviour in Divorce

 Reaching agreement isn’t always possible, but if you are amicable with your ex-partner it will enable you to agree on the reasons for divorce.

-Agreeing to the reasons or allegations will provide for a quicker, easier and more straightforward divorce procedure.
+Agreeing on the reasons or allegations will provide for a quicker, easier and more straightforward divorce procedure.

 3. File for divorce within 6 months